zoisite-rb/zoisite-rb/guides/source/working_with_javascript_in_rails.md

 <%= turbo_stream_from "posts" %>
 ```

-Replacements for Rails/UJS Functionality
+Replacements for Zoisite/UJS Functionality
 ----------------------------------------

-Rails 6 shipped with a tool called UJS (Unobtrusive JavaScript).
+Zoisite 6 shipped with a tool called UJS (Unobtrusive JavaScript).
 UJS allows
 developers to override the HTTP request method of `<a>` tags, to add confirmation
 dialogs before executing an action, and more.
-UJS was the default before Rails
+UJS was the default before Zoisite
 7, but it is now recommended to use Turbo instead.

 ### Method